Wedgwood: After Josiah

 The firm lost some momentum after the deaths of Bentley in 1780 and the retirement of Josiah Wedgwood in 1790 (he died in 1795).
 By 1800 it had about 300 employees in Staffordshire.
 The Napoleonic Wars made exporting to Europe impossible for long periods, and left export markets in disarray.
 Thomas Byerley, Josiah's nephew, became a partner and was mainly in charge for some years, as Josiah's sons John, known as Jack, and Josiah II ("Joss"), who joined the firm only on Josiah I's retirement, had developed other interests, in particular horticulture.
-After Waterloo in 1815, there was a dramatic drop in the vital exports to America.
+After the Battle of Waterloo in 1815, there was a dramatic drop in the vital exports to America.
 Byerley's death in 1810 forced the brothers to confront the reality of the financial situation, as they needed to buy out his widow.
 Between the partners and other debtors, the firm was owed some £67,000, a huge sum.
 Joss bought Jack out, and continued as sole owner.

 Wedgwood continued to grow under Jack and his son Francis Wedgwood, and by 1859 the factory had 445 employees.
 As well as updated versions of wares from the previous century, bathroom ceramics such as sinks and lavatories had been important in recent decades, and Wedgwood's reputation for technical and design innovation had sunk considerably.
 However, they did introduce porcelain (see below), lustre ware by 1810, a form of Parian ware they called "Carrara" in 1848, and a "Stone China" from about 1827, the last of which was not especially successful.
 Neoclassicism was now less fashionable, and one response was to add floral enamels to black basalt wares from around 1805.
 Godfrey Wedgwood, Josiah I's great-grandson became a partner in 1859, and had considerable success reviving the firm in both these areas, in what was generally a successful period for British pottery.